trastopchin/Association-Scheme-Partitions/README.md

 This project is comprised of the code that we wrote and the paper we wrote about the project.
 All of the code that we wrote is in the [equitable_partitions.gap](https://github.com/trastopchin/Association-Scheme-Partitions/blob/master/equitable_partitions.gap) file, where we wrote helper methods and algorithms to compute and log equitable partitions of association schemes.
 The [paper](https://github.com/trastopchin/Association-Scheme-Partitions/blob/master/AlgGraphTheoryGoodPartitions.pdf) we wrote gives some mathematical background on association schemes and equitable partitions, details our programming conventions, documents our methods, and explains our algorithms.

-**Important note:** When we ran our code on schemes of order greater than or equal to 12, the hash table implementation we relied ran into storage errors.
+**Important note:** When we ran our code on schemes of order greater than or equal to 12, the hash table implementation we relied on ran into storage errors.
 Specifically, "Panic: Gasman found a bogus header."
 Theoretically, the EquitablePartitionsFast method should be faster than the EquitablePartitions method; however, in order to use it on larger schemes one would need to use a different hash table implementation.
 We have print methods that use both versions of the function.

 ## How to use